Izïa: Music

 Izïa has since released three more albums that reached the charts in France: So Much Trouble (2011), La Vague (2015), and Citadelle (2019).
 In 2021, Izïa contributed a cover of the Metallica song "My Friend of Misery" to the charity tribute album The Metallica Blacklist.

 Film

 Izïa made her film debut in 2012, appearing in the film Bad Girl under her full name, Izia Higelin.
-She was nominated for several awards for her performance in the film, including the César Award for Most Promising Actress.
+She was nominated for several awards for her performance, including the César Award for Most Promising Actress.
 Since then, she has continued to act sporadically, appearing in the 2015 film Summertime and playing Camille Claudel in the 2017 film Rodin.